U.S. seeks North Korean amnesty for American jailed for 15 years

 Lee, then a journalist for Current TV, said her 12-year sentence included two years for illegal border crossing and 10 for the “hostile act” of making a documentary on North Koreans who risk their lives fleeing their country for nearby China.

-Additional reporting by Christine Kim in Seoul, Matt Spetalnick and Arshad Mohammed in Washington, Laura L. Myers in Seattle and Dan Whitcomb in Los Angeles; Editing by Alistair Bell, David Brunnstrom and Mohammad Zargham
+Additional reporting by Christine Kim in Seoul, Matt Spetalnick and Arshad Mohammed in Washington, and Laura L. Myers in Seattle; Editing by Alistair Bell and David Brunnstrom